dubiousdavid/dominator/README.md

 ## Example Usage

-Clone this repo and run `lein cljsbuild once counter`.
-Open `counter.html` in a browser to play with the example below.

 ### Overview

 In the example below there is a single signal `actions` that all events are put onto.
 The `sig/reductions` function acts like an unending `reduce` over the `actions` signal. `reductions` takes a pure function, an initial value, and a signal, and produces a signal. `update-model` takes the existing model, the "action" (value from the signal), and returns a new model.
 The `view` function is mapped over each value from the `model` signal.
 This function returns a representation of the markup.
 Finally the markup signal and patch function are passed to render, which calls the render function on each value from the signal (uses `requestAnimationFrame` under the hood).